 Over the past decade Russia has experienced stable economic growth with Gross Domestic Product (GDP) growing by 7 percent per year from 1998 to 2007.
 While the nation still enjoys a relatively healthy growth rate, analysis shows that the sources for the future growth are limited and to boost growth Russia should rely on increasing labor productivity.
 Improving productivity will impose new demands on Russia's workforce requiring better skills to satisfy the needs of economy growth.
 The international business environment survey reports that Russia's private sector considers the lack of skills and education of workers to be the most severe constraint on its expansion and growth.
 Despite the very high level of formal education attained by Russian workers the problem behind this may be explained by the current quality and content of education, which does not develop the necessary skills and competences demanded by the labor market.
 This report examines the reasons and the consequences of this skills deficit, which constrain productivity and limits innovation ultimately stifling accelerated economic growth in Russia.
 The objectives of the report are: 1) to deepen the understanding of the structure and composition of this skills deficit by analyzing in detail the demand for and supply of particular cognitive and non-cognitive skills; 2) to review the capacity and problems of the current systems for skills provision in Russia both through the public and private provision thereby identifying some of the underlying reasons for this skills gap; and 3) to support the development of evidence-based policy making in professional education and training, which will lead to a system better responding to the challenges of the economy and labor market.

-The pocket data book contains main digital economy indicators for the Russian Federation.
-Contains information on the use of ICT by individuals and enterprises, e-government development, personnel for digital economy, telecommunications and ICT sector development.
-International comparisons are provided for a number of indicators.
-The data book includes information of the Federal State Statistics Service (Rosstat), the Ministry of Digital Development, Communications and Mass Media of the Russian Federation, the Ministry of Education and Science of the Russian Federation, Bank of Russia, OECD, Eurostat, ITU, World Intellectual Property Organisation, and results of own methodological and analytical studies of the HSE Institute for Statistical Studies and Economics of Knowledge.
+The Pocket Guide contains the main indicators of the digital economy for the Russian Federation.
+Provides information on the use of ICT by individuals and enterprises, the development of e-government, personnel for the digital economy, telecommunications and the development of the ICT sector.
+International comparisons are shown on a number of indicators.
+The handbook includes information from the Federal State Statistics Service (Rosstat), the Ministry of Digital Development, Communications and Mass Communications of the Russian Federation, the Ministry of Education and Science of the Russian Federation, the Bank of Russia, OECD, Eurostat, ITU, the World Intellectual Property Organisation, and the results of its own methodological and analytical studies of the HSE Institute for Statistical Studies and Economics of Knowledge.

 This book contains a selection of papers accepted for the presentation and discussion at the 2018 International Conference on Digital Science (DSIC’18).
 This Conference had the support of the Institute of Certified Specialists, Russia, AISTI (Iberian Association for Information Systems and Technologies), and Springer.
 It will take place Convention Centre, Budva, Montenegro, October 19-21, 2018.